lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. admonition:: On imposing a constant velocity to a system
     :class: info

-    The 'velocity set' commands impose the velocity of a group of atoms *when it is read*, but do not enforce the velocity during the entire simulation.
+    The *velocity set* commands impose the velocity of a group of atoms *when it is read*, but do not enforce the velocity during the entire simulation.

-    When 'velocity set' is used in combination with 'setforce 0 0 0', the atoms wont feel any force during the entire simulation.
+    When *velocity set* is used in combination with *setforce 0 0 0*, the atoms wont feel any force during the entire simulation.
 According to the Newton equation, no force means no acceleration, meaning that the initial velocity will persist.